facebookresearch/habitat-challenge/README.md

 1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.

 1. Follow this documentation for how to run DD-PPO in a single or multi-machine setup.
+See [habitat_baselines/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo) for more information.

     1. To run on a single machine use the following script from `habitat-lab` directory:
         ```bash
         #/bin/bash

-        export GLOG_minloglevel=2
         export MAGNUM_LOG=quiet
         export HABITAT_SIM_LOG=quiet